VitorGagliani/vitorgagliani/README.md

 Hello!
-My name is Vitor Gagliani
+My name is Vitor Gagliani <br>
 System's information student at Uniara (Universidade de Araraquara) and at the moment, I a Q.A analyst at Shx Informática</br>

 <hr>